input-output-hk/js-chain-libs/examples/explorer/README.md

 - Transaction search by Hash.
 - Block search by hash.
 - Block search by chain length.
+- Epoch search by Epoch number.
 - Block table showing all blocks ordered from more recents to older.

 # What does this explorer not have (and should have)?

-- Search by Epoch number.
 - Logging tool.
 - Automated tests.
 - Complete responsiveness.